hydephp/develop/docs/extensions/extensions.md

 as well as support for third-party extensions and integrations.

-## First party extensions & integrations
+## First-Party Extensions & Integrations

 ### Realtime Compiler